learnlearnin/learnlearnin.github.io/src/documents/learning.html.md

 By its nature, the latter three takes some time while doing.
 And that is probably why students avoid these.
 Time management might help.

+## Learning Pit ##

+Learning is challenging for everyone.
+If there is no challenge, either there is no new learning or you aren't doing it correctly.
+The pit is that point in time when you are trying to learn but nothing is happening.
+Learning is all about going into the pit and then climbing back up.
+[Read more about it in James Nottingham's blog](https://sustainedsuccess.blogspot.com/2009/06/learning-pit.html)

 ## Exams ##
 I like [open book exams](http://www.iiserpune.ac.in/~mohanan/educ/openbook.pdf).
 It is difficult for a teacher to create an open book question paper and that is probably why these kind of tests are rarely seen.